jasminebaclig/chemical-abstract-miner/README.md

 ![](Figures.png)

 ## How To Use
-- Run pmid_getter.R Currently, this code takes in the input file "caribou_species_list.csv" and gets all the plant species listed in the column "Species name".
+- Run pmid_getter.R.
+Currently, this code takes in the input file "caribou_species_list.csv" and gets all the plant species listed in the column "Species name".
 The program will make a file called "pmid.txt" which contains a list of all the PMIDs of PubMed articles that come up when each plant species is looked up in PubMed.
+- Compile and run ChemicalMiner.java.
+This code takes in the list of PMIDs in "pmid.txt" as its input and uses tmChem to mine each corresponding abstract for chemical names.
+The program then creates the output file "chemical.tsv" which contains in each row a plant species, a chemical name that could be associated with it, how many abstracts mentioned the chemical name, and a list of PMIDs of these abstracts.
+  - Alternatively, this code can be run in a computing cluster using slurm-batch-java.bash.
+  - Lines of code for running tmChem was taken from ["Beyond accuracy: creating interoperable and scalable text-mining web services"](https://academic.oup.com/bioinformatics/article/32/12/1907/1743015).
+- Run post_java_analysis.R in a computing cluster using slurm-batch-r.bash.
+This uses "chemical.tsv" as its input file and starts to breakdown its content.
+Currently, this program creates the following files:
+  - caribou_elements.csv: any instances of an element from the periodic table in "chemical.tsv".
+  - caribou_amino_acids.csv: any instances of an amino acid in "chemical.tsv"
+  - caribou_with_and.csv: